mershark/Hello-microverse-project/README.md

-**[Hello Microverse Project]**  is a project, where I set up a "Hello world" repository.
+**Hello Microverse Project**  is a project, where I set up a "Hello world" repository.
 No complex coding was required for this exercise.
 My goal here was to master all of the tools and best practices I learned about in previous steps.
 In this Project, I created a GitHub repository "Hello-microverse-project" where I created" a feature branch "Hello Branch".
 I also set up HTML and CSS linters and added a Readme file, .HTML file, .CSS file, and a test.md file.
 I also made sure that the test.md file and node_mmodules folder weren't present in my repository.

 ## 🛠 Built With <a name="built-with"></a>

 ### Tech Stack <a name="tech-stack"></a>

-> Describe the tech stack and include only the relevant sections that apply to your project.

 <details>
   <summary>Client</summary>